elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Changed button styling to black theme for better visibility on yellow background ✓ ADDED yellow background to "Ready to Transform Your Business?"
-CTA footer section with floating sparkle animations ✓ Updated all text colors and buttons in footer section to black theme for optimal contrast on yellow background
+CTA footer section with floating sparkle animations ✓ Updated all text colors and buttons in footer section to black theme for optimal contrast on yellow background ✓ UPDATED "About this app" section text to use black font color for better readability ✓ Changed "Information" section text from gray to black font color for consistent typography ✓ Updated "Key Features" list items to use black text instead of default gray ✓ Changed "Ratings and Reviews" heading to black font color for visual consistency

 ✓ COMPLETED client management page redesign with professional layout and improved structure (July 28, 2025) ✓ Applied bright yellow gradient background (amber-400 to orange-400) to hero section with floating white sparkle animations